Directed evolution services

 What properties can you optimize through directed evolution? +

 Binding affinity, thermal stability, expression level, solubility, catalytic activity, substrate specificity, and resistance to aggregation.
+For antibody and binder work this often means affinity maturation against a defined target.
 We screen for whatever phenotype your assay can measure.

 How many rounds of evolution are typically needed? +